loomio/loomio-docs/en/src/user_manual/polls/poll_templates/index.md

 # New poll template

-*Note, this page is currently being updated with new poll templates.
-Some descriptions and screenshots may differ from the current software version.*

----

 ## Introducing proposal templates

 We’re delighted to introduce a big update to proposal templates in Loomio.